rajan2607/smart-appointment-system/README.md

 Smart Appointment & Queue Management System

-A full-stack MERN application for managing appointments and service queues with role-based access for customers, staff, and owners.
+A full-stack MERN application for managing appointments and service queues with role-based access for customers, staff, and owners

 🔗 Live Application